DworkinLab/DworkinLab.github.io/people.md

 **Tyler Audet:** Is a Ph.D student interested in the evolution of sexual size dimorphism and sexual conflict, using genomic approaches to address several fundamental questions.
 Tyler is using a variety of systems (artificial selection, experimental evolution and comparative approaches) within and among *Drosophila* species.

-**Sai Samhitha Vajja**: I'm Sai Samhitha Vajja, a creative soul who finds joy in crocheting, strumming the ukulele, and diving into digital art.
-Beyond my artistic endeavors, my academic passion revolves around the evolutionary genomics of phenotypes, with a keen focus on trait evolution.
-Currently, I'm working on compensatory evolution within *Drosophila melanogaster*.
-What sets my artistic side apart is my love for digital drawings, particularly those that bring scientific concepts to life.

 **Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational sensitivity.

 **Mariam Abass:** Is a MSc student.
 Mariam is interested in the relationship between the extent of sexual size dimorphism and sex-biased gene expression.
 She is also finishing some of her work Phylogenetic comparative analysis of sexual shape dimorphism among species of *Drosophila*.